SwanstromLab/Primer_ID_template_consensus/README.md

     end_join.rb     -join paired-end sequence after TCS pipeline.
 Consensus model is used.

     mut_table.rb    -Use sample sequence consensus as a reference to calculate mutation types and mutation rate.

 ## Updates

+### TCS version 1.3.10-14SEP2020 and DR Version 1.0.11-15SEP2020

+  1. fix another bug for reading R1 and R2 files

 ### TCS version 1.3.9-03DEC2019 and DR Version 1.0.10-03DEC2019